samsung-cnct/chart-fluent-bit/README.md

 #### Tail Input Plugin

 This input plugin monitors text files as matched by a specified Path; in this case, `/var/log/containers/*.log`, excluding `/var/log/containers/fluent*.log`.
-More informaton on this plugin can be found at: http://fluentbit.io/documentation/0.12/input/tail.html
+More information on this plugin can be found at: http://fluentbit.io/documentation/0.12/input/tail.html

 #### Kubernetes Metadata Filter